-At the time of filing an application for approval of the preliminary plat, the application shall be accompanied by an application fee of \$150 for proposed residential subdivision or \$300 for subdivisions for business or industrial purposes.
+At the time of filing an application for approval of the preliminary plat, plat amendment, replat or vacation of a plat, the application shall be accompanied by an application fee of \$150 for residential applications or \$300 for business or industrial purposes.
 Checks should be made payable to the County Subdivision Fund.
 No application fees will be refunded.
-(Ord. passed 4-21-03)
+(Ord. passed 4-21-03, Am.
+Ord.
+2020-32, passed 9-26-2020).